DIVERSITY & INCLUSION in the Workplace

 Equality, Diversity & Inclusion in the Workplace

-Real thought-provoking case studies are used to examine the consequences when the legal process is brought into play and the reasons for and benefits of complying.
-This covers the impact on individuals and the organisation.
-Issues covered include:
+Real thought-provoking case studies are used to examine the consequences when the legal process is brought into play, the reasons for and benefits of ensuring we act in accordance with the law, and the impact on individuals and organisations.
+We give an overview of The Equality Act, the protected characteristics, and how our legal responsibilities apply to our roles (linked to your policies and values).

 Defining inclusion and an inclusive culture